iblind/notes-ubiq/notes.md

   })
   .catch(console.log) //this logs the error thrown following if _reject(arg1)_ runs.
 ```

+So why are promises useful?
+In general, JS is a single-threaded language, which means that it can do one thing at a time, but if we always wait for the previous lines of code to finish executing before we run the current one, our pages would take forever to load.

+So what do we do when we'd like result of a computation to be available for us to use once

 ## D3: Entering and exiting items using a particular key, and the general enter(), exit(), update() pattern